Skip to main content

 1. Preparing

-2. Installing the Fortytwo App & Node
+2. Installing the Node

 A unique activation code is required for each device the node is installed on.